Silting reduction and Calabi--Yau reduction of triangulated categories: Abstract

 \section{Abstract}

+We study two kinds of reduction process of triangulated categories, that is, silting reduction and Calabi-Yau reduction.
 It is shown that the silting reduction $\ct/\thick\cp$ of a triangulated category $\ct$ with respect to a presilting subcategory $\cp$ can be realized as a certain subfactor category of $\ct$, and that there is a one-to-one correspondence between the set of (pre)silting subcategories of $\ct$ containing $\cp$ and the set of (pre)silting subcategories of $\ct/\thick\cp$.
-This is analogous to a result for Calabi--Yau reduction.
-This result is applied to show that Amiot--Guo--Keller's construction of $d$-Calabi--Yau triangulated categories with $d$-cluster-tilting objects takes silting reduction to Calabi--Yau reduction, and conversely, Calabi--Yau reduction lifts to silting reduction.\\ \textbf{Key words:} silting subcategory, silting reduction, cluster tilting subcategory, Calabi--Yau reduction, Amiot--Guo--Keller cluster category, co-t-structure, t-structure.\\ \textbf{MSC 2010:} 16E35, 18E30, 16G99, 13F60.
+This result is applied to show that Amiot--Guo--Keller's construction of $d$-Calabi--Yau triangulated categories with $d$-cluster-tilting objects takes silting reduction to Calabi--Yau reduction.\\ \textbf{Key words:} silting subcategory, silting reduction, cluster tilting subcategory, Calabi--Yau reduction, Amiot--Guo--Keller cluster category, co-t-structure, t-structure.\\ \textbf{MSC 2010:} 16E35, 18E30, 16G99, 13F60.